TrellixVulnTeam/swahilipython_SCMU/Doc/library/decimal.rst

 if either operand is a :const:`NaN`, and return :const:`False` if this signal is not trapped.
-Note that the General Decimal Arithmetic specification does not specify the behavior of direct comparisons; these rules for comparisons involving a :const:`NaN` were taken from the IEEE 854 standard (see Table 3 in section 5.7).
+Note that the General Decimal Arithmetic specification does not specify the behavior of direct comparisons; these rules for comparisons involving a :const:`NaN` were taken kutoka the IEEE 854 standard (see Table 3 in section 5.7).
 To ensure strict standards-compliance, use the :meth:`compare` and :meth:`compare-signal` methods instead.

-The signed zeros can result from calculations that underflow.
+The signed zeros can result kutoka calculations that underflow.
 They keep the sign that would have resulted if the calculation had been carried out to greater precision.
 Since their magnitude is zero, both positive and negative zeros are treated as equal and their sign is informational.